‘THE GREATEST CARD IN THE HISTORY OF BOXING’ is finally here

 Do not blink.

-Shakur Stevenson vs Floyd Schofield Jr - WBC World Lightweight Title
+Shakur Stevenson vs Joshua Padley - WBC World Lightweight Title

 Originally set to face William Zepeda on the card, the Mexican has been forced to take a spell on the sidelines due to an injury he picked up against Tevin Farmer.
-With Shak on the lookout for a new opponent, up stepped 22-year-old Floyd Schofield Jr.
+With Shak on the lookout for a new opponent, up stepped 22-year-old Floyd Schofield Jr but then just when everything seemed set, the young American was pulled out of the fight by the board.

 Vergil Ortiz Jr vs Israil Madrimov - WBC ‘Interim’ World Super-Welterweight Title